 - A rainwater tank with a capacity of more than 4,500 litres if there are works below Surface Level*.

 - A domestic swimming pool or spa and associated mechanical and safety equipment associated with one dwelling on a lot if there are works below Surface Level*

 - Any works necessary to prevent soil erosion, or to ensure soil conservation or reclamation, if any earthworks change the Surface Level by more than one metre or works are more than two metres below Surface Level*.

-If your property is affected by the DDO and you intend to carry out building works listed above then a planning permit is required prior to works being undertaken.
+If your property is affected by the DDO and you intend to carry out any of the building works listed above, then a planning permit is required prior to works being undertaken.

 Assessment of planning applications

-These applications must be assessed by Rail Projects Victoria (RPV) to make sure that the Metro Tunnel infrastructure is not adversely impacted by the development.
+These applications must be assessed by Rail Projects Victoria (RPV) to make sure that the Metro Tunnel infrastructure or its construction is not adversely impacted by the development.

-If you intend to construct a building or carry out works on land affected by the DDO, it is recommended that you contact us by completing the Application for Pre-Planning Advice form.
+If you intend to construct a building or carry out works on land affected by the DDO, it is recommended that you contact us prior to lodging an application with the Responsible Authority.